fetchai/docs-archived/docs/ledger_v2/networks.md

 ## Agent World

 Agent World is our first incentivsed test network.
+Check out the [Incentivised Testnets](../../i_nets/) for more information.

 | Parameter      | Value                                         |